coakenfold/react-d3-streaming-data/README.md

 - Install dependencies: `npm i`
 - Start dev server: `npm run start`

-> NOTE: If you edit the server settings in `./backend/.env` make sure to keep `./frontend/.env` in sync.
-There is a dependency between the two files.

-If you used the defaults, the backend will be at [https://localhost:8000](https://localhost:8000) and the frontend at [https://localhost:3000](https://localhost:3000)
+If you used the `.env` defaults, the backend will be at [http://localhost:8000](http://localhost:8000) and the frontend at [http://localhost:3000](http://localhost:3000)

 ## Of note